top of page

 Some of the special items for sale include:

-A variety of informational books and guides on south Florida wildlife;
+A variety of informational books and guides on Florida wildlife

 Beautiful CHEC coffee mugs, ball caps and totes, and other interesting environmentally-themed items.